otrv4/otrv4/otrv4.md

 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
-  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message), a nonce and the encrypted message.
+  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ECDH key (used for encrypting the message), a public DH key (used for encrypting the message), a nonce and the encrypted message.

 Auth MAC (MAC)
-  The MAC with the appropriate MAC key (see above) of the message (t) for the Ring Signature (RING-SIG).
+  The MAC with the appropriate MAC key (see above) of the message ('t') for the Ring Signature ('RING-SIG').
 When an encrypted message is attached, this is also the MAC of that message.
 ```

 #### Publishing Prekey Messages